Cuomo questions neutrality of AG investigators

 Speaking at his first news conference in nearly two weeks, Cuomo said he had “concerns as to the independence of the reviewers,” hired by state Attorney General Letitia James.

-James appointed former Joon Kim, the former acting U.S. attorney for Manhattan, and the employment discrimination attorney Anne Clark to conduct the probe.
+James appointed Joon Kim, the former acting U.S. attorney for Manhattan, and the employment discrimination attorney Anne Clark to conduct the probe.
 The lawyers have spent months now speaking to women who say Cuomo subjected them to inappropriate kisses and touching or inappropriate sexual remarks.
 One woman, an aide to Cuomo, has said he groped her breasts.

 “Do a little history.
 Go to Google,” Cuomo told reporters at a press conference at Yankee Stadium in the Bronx.
 “Google the independent investigators.”